-Developer Notes By the Split Screen Launcher team March 2026 ~8 min read
+Developer Notes By the Split Screen Launcher team May 2026 ~8 min read

 Split Screen Launcher: One of the few split-screen apps still working on Android 15 and 16